smart-data-models/dataModel.UrbanMobility/GtfsRoute/doc/spec.md

   "operatedBy": "urn:ngsi-ld:GtfsAgency:Malaga_EMT"
 }
 ```
-#### GtfsRoute NGSI V2 normalized Example
+#### GtfsRoute NGSI-v2 normalized Example
-Here is an example of a GtfsRoute in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a GtfsRoute in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "urn:ngsi-ld:GtfsRoute:Spain:Malaga:1",